-We have seen about PHP string extract few days before, to get particular portion of given input string using PHP in built functions, like, substr(), mb_substr() and etc. And now, we are going to see another PHP function to extract given associative array.
+We have seen about PHP string extract few days before, to get a particular portion of given input string using PHP inbuilt functions, like, substr(), mb_substr() and etc. And now, we are going to see another PHP function to extract given associative array.

 This function accepts three arguments as listed below.

-And, behavior of this function with respect to add prefix for PHP variables, will be varied depends on the value of $extract_type parameter.
+And, the behavior of this function with respect to adding prefix for PHP variables, will be varied depends on the value of the $extract_type parameter.
 So, we need to know all the available list of PHP constants used for specifying extract type.

 <?php $partA = ""; $partB = ""; $input_array = array("partA" => "Stories","partB" => "Rhymes", "partC" => "Concepts"); extract($input_array,EXTR_IF_EXISTS); print '$partA='. $partA . '<br/>'; print '$partB='. $partB . '<br/>'; print '$partC='. $partC . '<br/>'; ?>